History (HISTORY)

 Prereqs/Coreqs: P: HISTORY 2010 or HISTORY 2020 or consent of instructor

-Typically Offered: Occasional
+Typically Offered: Occasionally

-HISTORY 3640 Imperialism and Resistance 3 Credits
+HISTORY 3640 Portuguese Empire: Imperialism, Oceans, and the Lusophone World 3 Credits

 Components: Class

-GE: Global Studies, Historical Perspective
+GE: Global Studies (former Int Ed), Historical Perspective

 Prereqs/Coreqs: P: HISTORY 2020 or consent of instructor